Learn surprising facts about 529 college savings plans, including tax benefits and flexible uses for education.

 A 529 plan is a state-sponsored, tax-advantaged education savings account that offers tax benefits and spending options.
 They're one of the most popular education savings account types in the U.S.

-It's a new world of possibilities for your loved one's education.
+Excess funds from a 529 can now be used to jump-start the beneficiary's Roth IRA savings.1 It's a new world of possibilities for your loved one's future.

 Thinking about opening a 529?
 Here are 10 things you should know (and a few might surprise you).

-While many high school graduates go on to attend traditional universities, some have different plans for their future, like attending trade school or studying abroad.
+While many high school graduates go on to attend traditional universities, some have different plans for the future, like attending trade school or studying abroad.
 Whatever higher education looks like for them, a 529 plan can help fund it.
-Some 529 plans also allow for assets to be used toward K–12 tuition or fees of up to $10,000 per student per year at a public, private, or religious school.*
+Some 529 plans also allow for assets to be used toward K–12 expenses of up to $20,000 per student per year at a public, private, or religious school.2

 Your investment can be used to pay for tuition, room and board, books, supplies, and other qualified expenses at any accredited vocational school, college, or graduate school in the U.S. or abroad.

-You can change the account beneficiary anytime as long as they’re a qualified family member.
-For example, if a child decides not to go to college after high school, the money can go to someone else, like a sibling, stepchild, or parent who has plans to attend in the future.
+You can change the account beneficiary anytime as long as the new beneficiary is a qualified family member.
+For example, if a child decides not to go to college after high school, the money can go to someone else, like a sibling, stepchild, or parent who has plans to pursue education in the future.

 If you have plans to go back to school, you can open a 529 account for yourself.
 Yes, the account owner and beneficiary of the savings account can be the same person.
-Up to $10,000 from a 529 plan can also be used for student loan repayment.
-What better way to invest in your future?
+Up to $10,000 (lifetime cap per individual) from a 529 plan can also be used for student loan repayment.3 What better way to invest in your future?

 After a 529 account is opened, everyone can contribute—friends, family, neighbors, or anyone who wants to help—via cash, check, or electronic transfer.
-And with The Vanguard 529 College Savings Plan, family and friends can also use Ugift® to easily contribute online.
+With The Vanguard 529 Plan, family and friends can also use Ugift® to easily contribute $50 or more online.
 They just choose the amount they want to give, and it's deposited directly into the account.
 It's the perfect way to celebrate (think birthdays, showers, and graduations).

-You read that right: More than one account can be opened on behalf of the same beneficiary.
-For example, if Grandma already opened a 529 for a grandchild, the child's parent can open one too.
-That way, they're both saving for future education expenses and still eligible for state tax deductions.
+More than one account can be opened on behalf of the same beneficiary.
+For example, if a grandmother already opened a 529 for a grandchild, the child's parent can open one too.
+They're both saving for future education expenses and still eligible for state tax deductions.

-The Vanguard 529 College Savings Plan has options to suit how you approach investing.
+The Vanguard 529 Plan has options to suit how you approach investing.
 Hands-on investors can strategize and choose an asset mix that fits their timeline and risk tolerance.
-If you'd rather not manage your investments, you can consider a Target Enrollment Portfolio instead, which automatically adjusts to become more conservative as your beneficiary approaches their enrollment date.
+If you're interested in an investment option that automatically adjusts to become more conservative as your beneficiary approaches their enrollment date, you may consider a Target Enrollment Portfolio.

 Is The Vanguard 529 Plan right for you?

-More than 300,000 families nationwide have chosen The Vanguard 529 College Savings Plan to invest in more than half a million futures.†† With The Vanguard 529, investors get access to high-quality investment options and low costs over the life of the plan, leaving more money to put toward education.
-In fact, our costs are among the lowest in the industry.†††
+More than 350,000 families nationwide have chosen The Vanguard 529 Plan to invest in more than half a million futures.4 With The Vanguard 529, investors get access to high-quality investment options and low costs over the life of the plan, leaving more money to put toward education.
+In fact, our costs are among the lowest in the industry.5

 Check out this decision tree to see if The Vanguard 529 is a good fit for you.